ghgemmer/Halloween/README.md

 ## IMUs and Synchronized User Movements

-To easily allow a user to naturally manipulate the prop for live interactive sessions as well as catpure for playback, Adafruit BNO055 Inertial Measurment Units (IMUs) are attached to the user and the prop servos can be synchronized to the movements of the user thru the application using the yaw, pitch, and roll outputs of the IMU sensors to get arm, forearm, head, and mouth orientation.
-Currently one IMU is used on the top of the head using a ball cap,  one on the mouth using a bike/football chin cup strap, and two on an arm brace (one on the upper arm, and one on the forearm) that slips over the arm.
+To easily allow a user to naturally manipulate the prop for live interactive sessions as well as catpure for playback, Adafruit BNO055 Inertial Measurment Units (IMUs) are attached to the user and the prop servos are synchronized to the movements of the user thru the application using the yaw, pitch, and roll outputs of the IMU sensors to get arm, forearm, head, and mouth orientation.
+Currently one IMU is used on the top of the head using a ball cap,  one on the mouth using a bike/football chin cup strap, and two on a hinged arm brace (one on the upper arm portion, and one on the forearm portion) that slips over the arm.

 Sensors on the arm present a unique problem in that large arm muscles can contract and relax when moving the arm, causing hills and valleys that can move the sensors, or the platform/brace the sensor is on, to falsley indicate changes in arm orientation (yaw, pitch, or roll).
+Using a hinged brace helped to reduce this some by providing several points/surfaces of contact on the arm, all head ridgid to each other,  reducing any one point of contact's unwanted effect.
+Additionally,
-So choosing the point or location of the sensor or platform/brace and where it contacts the the arm has a significant impact in mitigating this.
-While currently what we have is usable, further invesigation is in order to mitigate this even more.
-Possibly using foam padding between the arm and brace may help this.
+choosing the point or location of the sensor or platform/brace and where it contacts the the arm has a significant impact in mitigating this.
+While currently what we have is usable, further invesigation is in order to mitigate this even more, so that the exact location of the brace on the arm becomes less of a factor.
+Possibly using thick soft foam padding between the arm and brace may help this by absorbing some of these hill/valley muscle movements.

 The Arduino I2C interface is used to access these IMUs.

 ![IMU attachments](PropPics/20240821_185819.jpg)
-Figure: IMU attachments
+Figure: IMU attachments (head cap, mouth chin cup, hinged arm brace)

 To eliminate orientation issues with the IMUs placed on the user, such as is the head IMU level when the ball cap is placed on the users head or is the users head pointing north, the user momentarily holds still in a